 Today, there are so many recruitment solutions out there, with a new one coming up every month and many disappearing into oblivion every month.
-The interesting question is, why did I choose to throw myself into the ring of people trying to solve this challenge when there are so many out there already?
+The interesting question is, why are we trying to solve this challenge when there are so many out there already?

 To get to an answer to this existential question let’s try to figure out: